s1nn01/apexGPU/README.md

 ApexGPU is a learning microarchitecture built around two things I wanted to understand deeply: **GPU execution/verification** and **high-rate racing telemetry**.
 The design processes eight 32-bit lanes in parallel and now includes enough frontend and dependency machinery to create realistic verification problems rather than behaving like a standalone vector ALU.

-The project is deliberately more than a toy ALU.
-It includes:

 The project now includes:

 - 8-lane x 32-bit SIMD datapath;